thatdeveloperkokou/era-bot-group3/README.md

 ## Why Our Project Matters

-• Empowers people to understand their power supply
+• Empowers people to understand their power supply.

 • Helps users plan better and live smarter